-ARTICLE 19 CONSULTATIONS AND NEGOTIATIONS
+ARTICLE 21 CONSULTATIONS AND NEGOTIATIONS

 - 1. Either Party may request in writing, consultations on the interpretation or application of this Agreement.
 If a dispute arises between the Parties on the interpretation or application of this Agreement, it shall, to the extent possible, be settled amicably through consultations and negotiation. - 2.
-In the event the dispute is not settled through the means mentioned above within six months from the date such negotiations or consultations were requested in writing, then, unless the Parties agree otherwise, either Party may submit such dispute to an arbitral tribunal established in accordance with this Section or, by agreement of the Parties, to any other international tribunal.
+In the event the dispute is not settled through the means mentioned above within six months from the date such negotiations or consultations were requested in writing, then, unless the Parties agree otherwise, either Party may submit such dispute to an arbitral tribunal established in accordance with this Section, or by agreement of the Parties, to any other international tribunal.

-ARTICLE 20 CONSTITUTION OF THE ARBITRAL TRIBUNAL
+ARTICLE 22 CONSTITUTION OF THE ARBITRAL TRIBUNAL

-- 1. Arbitration proceedings shall initiate upon written notice delivered by one Party (hereinafter referred to as "requesting Party") to the other Party (hereinafter referred to as "respondent Party") through diplomatic channels.
-Such notice shall contain a statement setting forth the provisions of Chapter II alleged to have been breached, the legal and factual grounds of the claim, a summary of the development and results of the consultations and negotiations pursuant to Article 19 (Consultations and Negotiations), the requesting Party's intention to initiate proceedings under this Section and the name of the arbitrator appointed by such requesting Party. - 2.
-Within 30 days after delivery of such notice, the respondent Party shall notify the requesting Party the name of its appointed arbitrator.
+- 1. Arbitration proceedings shall initiate upon written notice delivered by a Party (hereinafter referred to as "requesting Party") to the other Party (hereinafter referred to as "respondent Party") through diplomatic channels.
+Such notice shall contain a statement setting forth the provisions of Chapter II alleged to have been breached, the legal and factual grounds of the claim, a summary of the development and results of the consultations and negotiations pursuant to Article 21 (Consultations and Negotiations), the requesting Party's intention to initiate proceedings under this Section and the name of the arbitrator appointed by such requesting Party. - 2.
+Within 30 days after delivery of such notice, the respondent Party shall notify the requesting Party the name of its appointed arbitrator. - 3.
+Within 30 days following the date on which the second arbitrator was appointed, the Parties shall appoint, by mutual agreement, a third arbitrator, who shall be the chairman of the arbitral tribunal.
+In the event that the Parties fail to mutually agree on the appointment of the third arbitrator, the arbitrators appointed by the Parties shall, within 30 days, appoint the third arbitrator, who shall be the chairman of the arbitral tribunal. - 4.
+The arbitrators shall: